RankingsPublished Mar 10, 20268 min read

 Why it works in NYC

-Post-COVID awareness raised the profile, but the fundamentals were already strong: NYC’s hospital density and aging population keep demand high.
-At $109,720 in the metro, respiratory therapy remains one of the city’s clearest six-figure clinical paths with broad hospital demand.
+COVID raised the profile, but the fundamentals were already strong: NYC’s hospital density and aging population keep respiratory therapists in constant demand.
+At $109,720 in the metro, this is one of the clearest six-figure clinical paths in the city—and you’ll never wonder if your work matters when you’re the one managing a patient’s airway.

 4